inspire365/twemproxy/README.md

 ## What I do to twemproxy

 I change ketama hash to **consistent hash** and also forward a copy of data to the next node of the hash ring.
 This makes twemproxy like [Amazon Dynamo](http://www.read.seas.harvard.edu/~kohler/class/cs239-w08/decandia07dynamo.pdf).
 It will be better for node failure.
+Only Redis has been tested at the moment.

 ## Build